godaralokesh29/CodeProgress-CF-Analytics-Tool/README.md

 * **CSV Export**: Export filtered student data as a CSV file for offline use.
 * **Responsive UI**: Built with Tailwind CSS for a modern, mobile-friendly experience.

+### Email Reminder System
+- **Automatic Reminders**: Send emails to students who haven't submitted in 7 days
+- **Individual Control**: Enable/disable reminders for specific students
+- **Reminder Tracking**: View how many times reminders have been sent to each student
+- **Manual Trigger**: Manually check and send reminders for testing
+- **Email Configuration**: Easy setup with Gmail SMTP

 ---

 ## 🚀 Tech Stack